Nicaragua - Country Commercial Guide

 For up-to-date information on safety and security issues related to travel to Nicaragua, visit the U.S. Department of State’s travel advisory page for Nicaragua.

 Business travelers may obtain information about visa requirements for travel to Nicaragua from the Nicaraguan Ministry of Interior’s Immigration Office.
-The U.S. Embassy in Nicaragua also provides information about Nicaragua’s entry requirements.
-The Nicaraguan government introduced a pre-notification process for all non-tourist travel to Nicaragua, which will facilitate the customs process upon arrival.
-Travelers with pre-notification will pass through migration controls more quickly than those without it.
-At least seven days in advance of planned travel to Nicaragua, follow the pre-notification instructions provided in Spanish at the Ministry of Interior website.
+The U.S. Embassy in Nicaragua also provides some information about Nicaragua’s entry requirements.

 Currency

 The official currency is the córdoba.
-The exchange rate is established by the Central Bank of Nicaragua, with an annual devaluation of approximately 2 percent; this information is publicly available on the Central Bank website.
-The economy runs on a dual-currency system, with nearly all establishments accepting payments in either U.S. dollars or Nicaraguan córdobas.
+The exchange rate is established by the Central Bank of Nicaragua will be fixed at $1 to 36.62 córdoba from January 1, 2024; this information is publicly available on the Central Bank website The economy runs on a dual-currency system, with nearly all establishments accepting payments in either U.S. dollars or Nicaraguan córdobas.
 Credit and debit cards are widely accepted in urban areas.
 ATMs are readily available in urban areas.

 Telecommunications/Electronics